A Fairer Scotland

-By further increasing free early learning and childcare, we will help parents into work, support children during their vital early years and help them reach their full potential.
+By further increasing free early learning and childcare, we will help more mothers re-enter the labour market and give children equal opportunities to thrive and realise their potential.

 By promoting the Living Wage and the principles of Fair Work, we can ensure that work pays and individuals are valued.

-Increasing levels of poverty and inequality are a clear sign that the economic and social policies of the UK Government are failing Scotland.
-We will continue to call for the Scottish Parliament to have full control over all social security benefits, so that we can deliver a system that is tailored to the needs of all the people of Scotland.
+These increasing levels of poverty and inequality are a clear sign that the economic and social policies of the UK Government are failing Scotland.
+We are the true opposition of these plans at Westminster.

 More than 80 per cent of Scots are now paid the Living Wage of £8.25 an hour.